The Best Location For A Hinged Door or Hinged Window Task

 Mounting a sensor to detect a water leak is extremely flexible.
 In a lot of cases you would not even need to remove the adhesive backing as long as you know the sensor will stay put.
 The only trick is to make sure that the bottom of the sensor will actually feel the water that you are trying to detect.
 This means the sensor needs to be at the lowest point in the area where water will collect.
 The sensor cannot be on a pedestal and there cannot be anything that would block potential water leaks from flowing to the sensor.

-Notion sensors can be susceptive to wireless interference in the signal strength as well as extreme weather.
-If you are hoping to measure the temperature inside your freezer, the sensor will probably have a hard time connecting to your bridge because of the metal in the freezer door.
+Notion sensors can be susceptible to wireless interference in extreme situations.
+If you are hoping to measure the temperature inside your freezer, the sensor will probably have a hard time connecting to your bridge due to interference of the metal freezer door.
 Additionally the batteries in the sensor will expire much faster due to colder temperatures.

-Finally, sensors have a maximum range of 75 feet from the bridge in a perfect world with no interference.
-However, the average home has many different sources of interference including construction and other wireless signals.
+Finally, sensors have a certain range.
+However, the average home has many different sources of interference including construction and other wireless signals, so it’s best to be aware of that when placing your sensors.
 Click here to learn more about interference.

 If you want some inspiration on where to install your sensors, click here for more info.